Vmdk/pure_tech/README.md

 ### Notes

-1. If you provide wrong input - program would act like you provide empty products list.
+1. If you provide wrong input - program would act like you provide empty products list and current date.
 So, by design, there shouldn't be 'error'-like responses.
 2. If you use Postman, here is general snippet of request :
 ```
 POST /order HTTP/1.1